saghul/pyuv/README.rst

     ./build_inplace

 Microsoft Windows:
-    (MinGW and MSYS need to be installed) ./build_inplace
+    1. for MinGW: (MinGW and MSYS need to be installed)  ./build_inplace
+	2. for Visual Studio: python setup.py buld install

 Author
 ======